daftspunk/pond/PHP-DEPLOYER.md

 This part is written in PHP and executed using the built-in PHP server.
 We need PHP, because SSH2 class from Node.js doesn't work in browser context (in NW.js, see DEVNOTES.md).

+All requests are `POST`, regardless of whether they change the server state or not.
+This is done just for coding simplicity.

 ## Common request arguments

 All methods accept arguments as JSON in the request body.
 These common arguments are required for all calls: